MaherMuhtadi/Python-Game-Development-Module/README.md

 # Resets the sprite to original coordinates and skin
 mouse.reset()
 ```
-4. The _game_ class contains methods to add sprites to the game.
+4. The _game_ class contains a method to add sprites to the game.
 ```py
 mouse_game.add_entity(mouse)
 ```